EQUINE MOUNTED GAMES CANADA (EMGC)

-Mounted Games is an equestrian sport where riders play relay races on ponies up to 15 hands tall, demonstrating athletic ability, excellent riding skills, determination, perseverance, and a competitive spirit.
-Ponies are responsive, agile, and have an unflappable personality.
+Mounted Games is an equestrian sport where riders play relay races on ponies less than 15 hands tall, demonstrating athletic ability, excellent riding skills, determination, perseverance, and a competitive spirit.
+Ponies are responsive and agile.
 Riders and their ponies develop close bonds and work as a team, enjoying competition in a fun and social atmosphere.

 Mounted Games were originally created by Prince Philip as a competition for children unable to afford expensive, well-bred ponies.
 In 1957, the first Mounted Games Championship for the Prince Philip Cup was a great success at the Horse of the Year Show in London, England.